 -The Master of Fear.
 Probably one of the greatest weapons ever forged by a super villain: the fear gas.
 One spray sends anyone into a hallucinogenic state where everything around you is your greatest nightmare.
-Although I guess if you punch him before he sprays you, you’re fine.
+Although, I guess if you punch him before he sprays you, you’re fine.

 16) Biff Tannen (Back to the Future)

 -What a “butt-head.”
 In the first Back to the Future, he’s just kind of a jackass.
 But in Part II, he’s the evil corporate ruler of a deranged alternate timeline.
 This is all because Marty had to buy that stupid sports almanac.
-In this alternate timeline, not only does Biff kill Marty’s pop, but he marries his mother.
+In this alternate timeline, not only does Biff off Marty’s pop, but he marries his mother.
 It doesn’t get more evil than that.

 15) Bane (Batman: Knightfall)

 -Known famous in the Knightfall comic storyline, he’s the man who broke the bat.
-What other Batman villain can say, “I discovered Batman’s identity, broke into his Batcave, beat the shit out of him and then broke his back.”
+What other Batman villain can say, “I discovered Batman’s identity, broke into his Batcave, beat the crap out of him and then broke his back.”
 Not much else to say.

 14) Ra’s Al Ghul (Batman)

--A man with good intentions, but his means are pure evil.
-Whether it’s the Batman Begins version where he wants to “tear Gotham apart with fear” or in the animated series in which he basically wants to erase the world and start again, Ra’s Al Ghul is one bad dude.
+-Whether it’s the Batman Begins version where he wants to “tear Gotham apart with fear” or in the animated series in which he basically wants to erase the world and start again, Ra’s Al Ghul is one bad dude.
 You also have to give props to the guy for living for hundreds of years via Lazarus Pit.